 Conduct thorough research

-Before you dive in, research!
-You can better create a sustainable business by evaluating the possibilities for clients in your area, as well as your regional competition!
+Before you dive into the dog grooming business, do some research!
+You can better create a sustainable business by evaluating the possibilities for clients in your area as well as your regional competition!

 Know Your Costs